JaySea20/Media-Maid/README.md

 ---
+## Configuration

-This Section under development... sorry just check the headers of each script.
+ - This Section under development... sorry
+ - just check the headers of each script.
 Its pretty self explanitory.
 ---

 ## Example Output